ChristeenTJose/ChristeenTJose/README.md

 ---
-### Serious about my career, I am Currently doing my bachelor's degree in Computer Science with specialisation in Bioinformatics.
+### Serious about my career, I am a confident and determined individual, capable of learning new technologies as required.
+I can work independently as well as in a group.

 ---